ampache/ampache.org-api/docs/api-json-methods.md

 This takes a named array of objects and returning `id`, `name`, `prefix` and `basename`

-This method replaces get_indexes and does not have the `include` parameter and does not include children in the response.
+**NOTE** This method replaces get_indexes and does not have the `include` parameter and does not include children in the response.

 | Input         | Type       | Description                                                                                        | Optional |
 |---------------|------------|----------------------------------------------------------------------------------------------------|---------:|